mbdx6cw3/CSD-MD/README.txt

     solvate system:         "yes" will fill box with explicit waters, modelled by default using TIP3P

-    simulation type:        "standard" is the only option for now
+    simulation type:        "standard" or "multi-conformer" for now

+    number of seeds:        ensemble approach - run this number of simulations starting from different conformers

     simulation time (ns):   total simulation time in ns